Concept testing, the survey for optimal decision-making

 What are the limitations of concept testing?

-While concept testing is a valuable tool for companies seeking to innovate, there are also limitations to its usefulness:
+While concept testing is a valuable tool for companies seeking innovation, there are also limitations to its utility:

-1. Results do not guarantee success in the market, as there are often unpredictable factors that can influence consumer behavior.
+- Results do not guarantee market success, as there are often unpredictable factors that can influence consumer behavior.

-2. Concept tests can be biased if the sample of participants is not representative of the target population or if the questionnaire questions are poorly designed.
+- Concept tests can be biased if the participant sample is not representative of the target population or if the survey questions are poorly designed.

-3. They may lack important information about real-life consumer behaviors, such as interaction with other competing products or perception of the product in real life.
+- They may lack important information on real-life consumer behaviors, such as interaction with competing products or product perception in a real-world setting.

-4. Concept testing can limit creativity by making companies focus too much on existing consumer preferences rather than seeking to create new needs or market segments.
+- Concept testing can limit creativity by causing companies to focus too much on existing consumer preferences rather than seeking to create new needs or market segments.

 Conclusion